Recycle Utah accepts all major recyclables as well as many hard-to-recycle items. All items must be sorted before being dropped off at the center.

 Please note: VHS tapes are not recyclable unless completely dismantled.

-CFL Light Bulbs
+CFL Light Bulbs and LED Light Bulbs

 Fluorescent Light Tubes

 Fluorescent light tubes are collected inside the office and are taken to the household hazardous waste facility at the landfill.
 We accept tubes up to 6 feet long.

 Note: If your long fluorescent CFL bulb has green tips on the ends, it does not contain mercury and can be thrown away.
 Due to the mixture of glass and metal, it is not recyclable.

 If you are business with over 10 silver tipped tubes to recycle, please contact Veolia Recycling as we are not able to take commercial volumes of this material.

 We accept brown, green, clear, and blue glass bottles and containers.
 Our collection bins are sorted by brown, clear and green together.
 Please remove lids, caps, and corks and recycle in the buckets provided.